See a Different Face of 400-Year-Old Japanese Confectioner, Kagizen, at this Modern Cafe

 Ask for the English menu if needed.
-Try saying some of the items such as "Kuzu Mochi" in Japanese !
+Also have fun and give saying some of the items such as "Kuzu Mochi" in Japanese a try too.

 - Order Tips -

-Ask to be seated in front of the book shelf if you want to enjoy your solo time fully with books and cafe items.
+Ask to be seated in front of the bookshelf if you want to fully enjoy some solo time with a book and some tea.